 Black carbon mass concentration (m{BC}) was estimated for the PM10 size range based on the Continuous Light Absorption Photometer (CLAP, Ogren et al., 2017).
 The CLAP is a filter-based instrument that uses Beer's law to relate the change in optical transmission through a filter caused by particle deposition to the light absorption coefficient of deposited particles.
-Aerosol absorption coefficients from the CLAP are also reported in units of Mm-1.
-Measured mass absorption cross-section values for freshly generated black carbon fall within a relatively narrow range of $7.5 \pm 1.2 \text{ m}^2 \text{ g}^{-1}$ at 550 nm (Bond et al., 2013).
+Aerosol absorption coefficients from the CLAP are also reported (Mm-1).
+Measured mass absorption cross-sectional values for freshly generated black carbon fall within a relatively narrow range of $7.5 \pm 1.2 \,\mathrm{m^2 \, g^{-1}}$ at 550 nm (Bond et al., 2013).
 This assumption of uniform aerosol composition may introduce uncertainties in information derived from CLAP data, which represents a limitation of this study, as few natural aerosol populations have uniform composition.
-Here, m{BC} (ng m-3) was estimated by dividing the absorption at 528 nm by the estimated mass absorbing cross-section of 7.5 m2 g-1 (Zheng et al., 2018; Bond et al., 2013).
+Here, $m{\rm BC}$ (ng m-3) was estimated by dividing the absorption at 528 nm by the estimated massabsorbing cross section of $7.5 \text{ m}^2 \text{ g}^{-1}$ (Zheng et al., 2018; Bond et al., 2013).